Documentary Media Platform · Podcast · Oral History · Film

 § 02 — About the Platform

-Founded and hosted by Yasmine Ware — Truman Scholar and documentary filmmaker from Madison, Mississippi — the platform has been building its archive since 2019.
-Guests have ranged from best friends to members of Congress, from 110-year-old centenarians to national security scholars.
+Founded and hosted by Yasmine Ware — Truman Scholar, Stamps Scholar, and national security policy researcher from Madison, Mississippi — the platform has been building its primary source archive since 2019.
+Guests have ranged from 110-year-old oral history subjects to U.S. legislators, UN diplomats, and military strategists.

-Est. 2019 · Madison, Mississippi · 4 Continents of Fieldwork · Oldest Subject: 110 Years · Primary Source Citation: Grinnell College · White House Press Credential · Truman Scholar · New York Times — National Winner
+Est. 2019 · Madison, Mississippi · 4 Continents of Fieldwork · 1.2M+ Views · Oldest Subject: 110 Years · Truman Scholar · Stamps Scholar · NATO HQ — Brussels, Belgium · USAFA 66th Annual Assembly on Great Power Competition · Geneva & Vienna — Nonproliferation Research · White House Press Credential · Primary Source Citation: Grinnell College · New York Times — National Winner

 Featured Episode · The Archive · Legacy Storytelling